LIHI Certificate #111 - Methuen Falls Project, Massachusetts

 The Methuen Falls Project is located on the Spicket River in the City of Methuen, Essex County, Massachusetts.
 The Spicket River is a tributary to the Merrimack River, part of the Gulf of Maine watershed.
 It begins at the outlet of Island Pond in Derry, New Hampshire, and flows south into Salem, passing through the Arlington Mill Reservoir.
-The river continues through Salem, and enters the city of Methuen, Massachusetts, where it drops nearly 100 feet over a series of dams on its way to the Merrimack River in Lawrence.
+The river continues through Salem, and enters the city of Methuen, Massachusetts, where it drops nearly 100 feet over a series of dams before it enters the Merrimack River in Lawrence, downstream of the Lawrence Project (LIHI #121).
 The powerhouse is located in the Methuen Company Spinning Mill #5, a c.
 1840 structure that has been historically restored.
 The project is owned by Olson Electric Development Company Incorporated.

 Methuen Falls is the second of five existing dams on the river.
 The first and most immediate upstream is Wheeler Dam located approximately 7 miles to the north at the outlet of Arlington Mill Reservoir in Salem, New Hampshire.
 The third, and most immediate downstream, is Harvey’s Falls Dam located approximately ½ mile to the south.